it-projects-llc/tg-addons/tg_pos/README.rst

 - Open Main menu -> Point of Sale

-- Open POS, what was configured above
+- Open POS session configured above

-- Make order, set "Invoice" flag, validate order
+- Create an order, click "Invoice" button and validate order

 - RESULT: order has been successfully validated

 - Open Main menu -> Point of Sale -> Orders

-- Open last order, click on "Invoice" smart button
+- Open the order created, click on "Invoice" smart button

 - RESULT: "Duplicated Fiscal Invoice" field it set (see "Other Info" tab)

 - Return back to POS

-- Make order, set 100% discount, set "Invoice" flag, validate order
+- Create an order, set 100% discount, click "Invoice" button, validate order

 - RESULT: order has been successfully validated

 - Open Main menu -> Point of Sale -> Orders

-- Open last order, click on "Invoice" smart button
+- Open the order created, click on "Invoice" smart button

 - RESULT: "Duplicated Fiscal Invoice" field it NOT set (see "Other Info" tab)